nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_AUTHENTICATION.md

 @csrf_exempt
 def register_user(request):
-    '''Handles the creation of a new user for authentication
+    '''Handles the creation of a new gamer for authentication

     Method arguments:
       request -- The full HTTP request object